 Feline Lower Urinary Tract Disease

-It is extremely important to note, that some of the male cats who present with these symptoms will progress to being completely obstructed, in veterinary medicine we call this “blocked”.
+It is extremely important to note that some male cats who present with these symptoms will progress to being completely obstructed.
+In veterinary medicine, we call this being “blocked.”
 Blocked cats are a medical emergency!
-If the obstruction is not treated quickly toxins that build up in the body along with excess potassium will result in life-threatening disease and death.
+If the obstruction is not treated, quickly toxins that build up in the body along with excess potassium will result in life-threatening disease and death.

-If your cat is straining to urinate but you notice at least some urine coming out, a visit to a Veterinarian will help.
-During your appointment, a nurse will obtain a thorough history followed by a physical examination by your vet who may recommend testing to rule out bladder stones or an infection.
+If your cat is straining to urinate, but you notice at least some urine coming out, a Veterinarian will help.
+During your appointment, a nurse will obtain a thorough history followed by a physical examination by your vet, who may recommend testing to rule out bladder stones or an infection.
 These tests can include a urinalysis, urine culture, and radiographs.

-Urethral dilators and pain medications will likely be dispensed along with some form of fluid therapy to help increase urination.
+Urethral dilators and pain medications will likely be dispensed, along with some form of fluid therapy, to increase urination.
 The addition of a water fountain to encourage drinking may also help.
 Finally, prescription diets are available for urinary conditions.
-The goals of these medications are to P.H balance your pet’s urine which creates an unfavorable environment for stones or sediment to form.
-These diets can even dissolve stones in some cases!
+The objective of these therapies is to balance the PH in your pet’s urine.
+Which left untreated creates an unfavorable environment for stones or sediment to form.
+In some cases, these diets can even dissolve stones!

-Jeffrey Stupine VMD
+Jeffrey Stupine V.M.D.